MustiHakan/nPuzzle10411526/README.md

 - GameLogic `contains the game`
  - scramble `scramble the gameboard after showing it for 3 seconds`
  - checkValidMove `returns a boolean`
- - moveTile `if previous is true then return the board with the moved tile`
+ - moveTile `if previous is true then return the board with the moved tile and count 1 to numberMoves`
- - wincheck `Checks if the game is over`
+ - wincheck `checks if the game is over`
 - ResetGame ``

 ## List of APIs